 “Sign Language is universal.
 People from over seas and people from America get together and can instantly understand each other.”
 Actually, there are at least 70 signed languages existing in the world at this time, that we know of, and all of them are incredibly distinct.
 American Sign Language is used in the United States, parts of Canada, and some South American countries, and has loose relations to French Sign Language (much like French and Italian are related).
 British Sign Language is completely different and BSL signers and ASL signers are as incomprehensible to one another as German speakers and Italian speakers.

 “But when I see Deaf people from different countries get together, they seem to communicate just fine…” Deaf people have a lot of experience communicating with Hearing people who don’t understand them, no matter what country they are from.
-When Deaf people get together with other Deafs who don’t speak their language, they already have a ton of practice making themselves understood and are able to draw on this experience to communicate with each other more easily than Hearing people are.
+When Deaf people get together with other Deafs who don’t speak their language, they already have a ton of practice making themselves understood and are able to draw on this experience to communicate with each other more easily than Hearing people in the same situation.

 “Deaf people don’t want to be deaf, they are hoping for some miracle cure that will make them hear.” - Deaf people actually like being deaf.
 They consider it more peaceful than being able to hear everything all the time.
 Most Deaf people I’ve talked to also feel like the majority of hearing people are insensitive and oblivious.
 They don’t want to belong to a community like that.